github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp-new.rst

 .. pull-quote:: Note

    The data flow library described here is available from CodeQL 2.12.5 onwards.
-For information on the previous version of the library, see :ref:`Analyzing data flow in C and C++ <analyzing-data-flow-in-cpp>` for the library available in earlier versions.
+For information on the previous version of the library, see :ref:`Analyzing data flow in C and C++ <analyzing-data-flow-in-cpp>`.

 Analyzing data flow in C and C++ (new)
 ======================================